deltaquebec/sentiment_paradise_lost/README.md

     plt.show()
 ```

 Indeed, Milton is again fairly consistent, and has a relatively high inventory of lexical items.
+The normalized data show that Milton's choice of lexical content is consistent across books of the poem.

 <p align="center">
 <img src="/assets/vis_data_dens.png" alt="data_dens">
 </p>

+# 1. Sentiment Analysis